Japan Autumn Leaves Forecast 2022

 This page is one of several on which you’ll find everything you need to know about where and when to find the best autumn leaves, so you can plan and book your autumn adventure in Japan.
 Let’s start with when and to expect the leaves this year:

-Released on September 2nd, the Japan Meteorological Corporation (JMC) has published its forecast for 2021.
+Released on September 1st, the Japan Meteorological Corporation (JMC) has published its forecast for 2022.
 As we move into autumn, you can expect the forecast to be refined with more exact dates.
 We will update that information as it becomes available.
 The map above is regarded as the main autumn leaves forecast however it specifically refers to when you can expect red and amber trees, such as ‘momiji’ (Japanese maples) to turn.
-The dates that yellow-leafed trees such as ‘icho’ (gingko) and ‘karamatsu7 (Japanese larch) are expected to turn, varies a little as shown on the map below.
-As you can see from the map above, our home region of Nagano is expected to turn in the second half of October – an areas of higher elevation such as Shiga Kogen, Tateyama-Kurobe and Shiga Kogen – followed by lower areas in early to mid-November.
+The dates that yellow-leafed trees such as ‘icho’ (gingko) and ‘karamatsu’ (Japanese larch) are expected to turn, varies a little as shown on the map below.
+As you can see from the map above, our home region of Nagano is expected to turn at the end of October in areas of higher elevation – such as Shiga Kogen, Tateyama-Kurobe, Kamikochi and Togakushi– followed by lower areas from mid-November onward – such as Nagano City, Matsumoto, Hakuba, Nozawa Onsen and the Jigokudani Monkey Park.
+Overall, temperatures are higher than usual this year and the leaves will turn a little later in the areas of lower elevation.

 When planning your autumn visit and seeking-out the best spots to enjoy the leaves, our advice is to allow flexibility in your schedule so that you can move to the best areas as the condition of the leaves becomes more certain.